 Preventative applications of streptomycin is still the gold standard for the management of blossom blight.
 To date, resistance has not been detected in any E. amylovora populations in the Southeast.
 In order to mitigate strep resistance development, the following should be considered:

 - Do not apply sub-lethal rates of strep.
 24 oz/A is our standard recommendation.

 - Do not over-apply strep.
 Strep does not necessarily need to be included in every pesticide application during bloom.
 Refer to blossom blight infection models prior to making an application.

 - Although strep does have some kick-back activity, aim to apply strep prior to a predicted infection event.

-An extensive list of registered products for control of blossom blight, taken from the NCSU fire blight fact sheet is provided.
+An extensive list of registered products for control of blossom blight is provided.
 Most biologicals and resistance inducer products (e.g. Actigard or LifeGard) require application at least 24 hours in advance of a predicted infection event.
-Also, remember that application of copper during bloom carries a risk of phytotoxicity.
+Also, remember that the application of copper during bloom carries a risk of phytotoxicity.

 Apple scab primary infection remains a threat across Western North Carolina.
 As of 4/10/2018, ascopore maturity in Henderson County is 84% and 67% of ascopores have been discharged.
 Make sure to continue to target scab through the primary infection period.

 Bloom Fungicide Suggestions

 Fungicide suggestions for bloom are similar to those used during tight cluster and pink bud.
 Please refer to last week’s post for fungicide options.
 Please note that the period from bloom through second cover presents a heightened risk for fruit and leaf phytotoxicity from agrichemical applications.
 Consider avoiding captan during this period and instead apply a different protectant fungicide such as mancozeb.
 If you must use captan, avoid using adjuvants in tank mixture and avoid applying under slow drying conditions.